Native Shrubs for Birds: American Beautyberry Bush

-American Beautyberry is a versatile, easy-to-grow native shrub that birds love.
-Plant it in zones 6 to 10 and enjoy the flowers and berries in spring and fall.
+American beautyberry bush is a versatile, easy-to-grow native shrub that birds love.
+Plant it in zones 6 to 10 and enjoy flowers and berries.

 Discover the best fall shrubs for your garden.

 This is a popular shrub with gardeners, because it’s very easy to grow and nearly every native plant nursery carries it.
 It tolerates full sun and full shade, and grows quickly in dry and wet soils alike.
-I have yet to learn of an environment in zones 6 to 10 where this native shrub doesn’t work.
+I have yet to learn of an environment in zones 6 to 10 where American beautyberry bush doesn’t work.
 In a wilder landscape, you can leave these bushes to grow naturally to a fairly leggy tall stature topping out around 15 to 20 feet.
 In a smaller or more manicured landscape, prune them heavily in late winter to encourage bushier growth.

-Check out the top 10 berry trees and shrubs birds love.
+Check out more berry trees and shrubs that birds love.

-- The leaves of the plant, when crushed, yield oils that serve as a natural insect repellent.
+- The leaves of the plant, when crushed, yield oils that serve as a natural insect repellent to repel mosquitoes.

 - The berries are edible, although fairly bland.
 Some say beautyberry jelly is delicious, though I have never tried any.

 - A white-berried cultivar (C. Americana var. lactea) is available at some native plant nurseries.